PatrickSUDO/PatrickSUDO.github.io/docs/blogs/LeetCode/2020-10-24-0014-Longest Common Prefix.md

 - strs[i] consists of only lower-case English letters.
 ---
 ### Solution:
-The most intuitive idea is to compare each character at the same position from the beginning which is the brute force way.
+The most intuitive idea is to compare each character in the same position, which is brute force.
-If they are the same, continue to do it, if they are different, stop and output the result.
+If they are the same, continue to compare the next.
+If the characters are different, stop, and output the result.
 But traversing all the characters in the same position each time can be expensive.
 We take the first string as a common prefix (named pre).
 Next, we use the remaining strings to check whether this pre is its prefix, and if so, check the next one.